Copied to Clipboard

 Causes Of Eczema Flare-Ups

-There's no one-size-fits-all answer to the question, “What causes an eczema flare-up?”
+Just like with how long flare-ups last, there's no one-size-fits-all answer to the question, “What causes an eczema flare-up?”
 The triggers that affect one person might not affect another.

 The good news is that doctors have identified several common triggers.
 By using these known triggers as a starting point, you can determine (and avoid) what causes your own eczema flare-ups and experience more good skin days.